Wonders of Life

 The original attractions within the building have been closed and partially removed.
 In February 2019, it was announced that a new Play!
-Pavilion would be built in the domed show building formerly occupied by Wonders of Life, and was originally scheduled to open in time for Walt Disney World's 50th anniversary in 2021, but due to the park's temporary closure during the COVID-19 pandemic, the pavilion's opening date was delayed indefinitely.
+Pavilion would be built in the domed show building formerly occupied by Wonders of Life, and was originally scheduled to open in time for Walt Disney World's 50th anniversary in 2021, but due to the park's temporary closure during the COVID-19 pandemic, the pavilion's opening date was delayed indefinitely, and the project was eventually cancelled.

 History

 The idea of a pavilion devoted to health and fitness dates back to the original concept of the EPCOT Center theme park, but no corporate sponsor could be found to cover the costs.
 It was not until MetLife signed on that the pavilion was finally constructed, and it featured two main attractions: Cranium Command and Body Wars, the first thrill ride located in EPCOT.
 Also featured was a theater (home to The Making of Me), restaurant and interactive attractions that evolved around the idea of health and wellness.

 The Wonders of Life pavilion was officially announced on January 22, 1988, with construction beginning the following month.
 It opened to the general public on October 19, 1989.

-MetLife ended its sponsorship in June 2001, which led to the slow decline of the pavilion.
+MetLife ended its sponsorship in June 2001, which led to the gradual decline of the pavilion.
 On January 4, 2004, Disney made the decision to make it seasonal operation only.
 It reopened when the park was projected to hit near capacity during the high spring months and Christmas season.
 Its most recent operational phase was November 26, 2006, through January 1, 2007.
 In 2007, the pavilion closed permanently, with no official reason given.
 While it is not operational to the public, it is still commonly used for private and corporate events.

 In 2007, temporary walls were placed around the existing attractions when Epcot hosted the Food and Wine festival in the pavilion.
 The "Body Wars" sign was removed in 2008, replaced by a temporary Garden Town sign while the imprints from the original marquee were painted over.
 By 2009, significant portions of the Body Wars attraction had been removed.
 The "Celebrate the Joy of Life" sign was removed following in 2009, while most of the exhibits left were removed.
 The pavilion also received a paint job inside using mute colors such as white and light green.